PPL » Navigation » Altimetry

 (f) AGL;

-The height of an aircraft above ground level.
+The vertical distance of an aircraft above the ground directly beneath it.